vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 2. **HPC / workstation applications**

-Consider the use of GPUs in CAD (AutoCAD, SolidWorks), CAE (FEA / CFD / MBD tools), weather simulation, 3D rendering (Blender, Maya), astrophysics, computational chemistry, data processing, medical imaging, and so forth.
+GPUs are used in all kinds of HPC applications such as, CAD (AutoCAD, SolidWorks), CAE (FEA / CFD / MBD tools), weather simulation, 3D rendering (Blender, Maya), astrophysics, computational chemistry, data processing, medical imaging, and so forth.
-These applications are quite bespoke and domain-specific, and are also a small fraction of total GPU revenue.
+These applications are often bespoke and domain-specific, and are also a small fraction of total GPU revenue.

 However, NVIDIA has a strong advantage here.
-Tons of custom CUDA kernels everywhere and no one will bother to HIP-ify them, unless. (keep reading)
+There are tons of custom CUDA kernels in all these pieces of software and the software developers have little incentive to [HIP-ify](https://github.com/ROCm/HIPIFY) them (more on this later).

 3. **ML Training**